shehryar49/zukoSFML/README.md

-# pltSFML
+# zukoSFML
-SFML binding for Plutonium Programming Language
+SFML binding for Zuko Programming Language

-This is a sfml module for plutonium programming language.
+This is a sfml module for zuko programming language.
 # INSTALLATION
   Use fiza package manager to install this module.
-Plutonium must be already installed.
+Zuko must be already installed.
   ## Windows
-    cd C:\plutonium
+    cd C:\zuko
-    plutonium fiza.plt install sfml
+    zuko fiza.zk install sfml

   ## Linux
   Make sure you have libsfml-dev installed before running the following command.